Eunicidae: Relation to humans

-Marphysa sanguinea, or known locally in Italy as "Murrido", "Murone", "Bacone" and "Verme sanguigno" is the most valuable bait of all Polychaete species collected in Italy.
+Marphysa sanguinea, or known locally in Italy as "Murrido", "Murone", "Bacone", and "Verme sanguigno" (literally "blood worm") is the most valuable bait of all Polychaete species collected in Italy.
 This species is also cultivated in US and South Korea and is typically commercially harvested once at its optimal length of 20–30 cm.
 Marphysa sanguinea can reach up to 50 cm long and is collected by excavating in deep sediment.
 For example, in the Venice lagoon, fisherman dig below the sediment layers colonised by the nereidids and sieve organic material through coarse screens.
 This process is also common in Italian coastal areas with intertidal and shallow littoral muddy bottoms.
-Eunice aphroditois, another sizeable (up to 1 metre in length) species of Eunicidae, is harvested by scuba divers along the Italian Apulia coasts.
-This species is collected at soft bottom ocean floors at a depth of 10 metres using specialised harvesting instruments that fit into U-shaped parchment tubes where the worm lives.
+Eunice aphroditois, another sizeable (up to 1 m in length) species of Eunicidae, is harvested by scuba divers along the Italian Apulia coasts.
+This species is collected at soft bottom ocean floors at a depth of 10 m using specialised harvesting instruments that fit into U-shaped parchment tubes where the worm lives.
 This species of Eunicidae is suitable bait for fish of the Sparidae family and is used in commercial hook and line practice.
 Species within the Eunicidae family are also caught by recreational and commercial fisherman in estuaries along the West coast of Portugal and in Arcahon Bay in France.
 Marphysa are propagated and harvested in Australian estuary communities located along the coast of New South Wales and Queensland.
 Collecting of Marphysa moribidii as bait occurs along the West coast of Peninsular Malaysia, Marphysa elityeni are caught in subsistence fisheries in Africa and Eunice sebastiani have been reported as being harvested for bait in Brazil.
 Eunicids are also used as supplementary feed for aquaculture.
 For example, mudworms are a part of the black tiger prawn diet in some Thailand hatcheries.
+The practice of harvesting polychaetes (including species in the Eunicidae family) as bait may have negative ecological impacts on intertidal habitats and on worm population numbers.
+In 2019, Cabral et al. found that Marphysa sanguinea are placed at risk by overfishing and unlicensed harvesting in Portugal.
+The ecological impacts of bait harvesting activity can also affect associated fauna populations as well as sediment quality and bioavailability of heavy metals.